robertjamison/robertjamison.github.io/_posts/2021-07-06-bye-privacy-hello-world.md

 ### deleting my personal life

-> "You can't tell people what to think, but you can tell them what to think about"
+> *"You can't tell people what to think, but you can tell them what to think about"*
-> - Anonymous Professor (UNCG, 2012)
+> A UNCG Professor, 2012

 It was during this process of deleting accounts for my big 3 (Facebook, Twitter, Instagram) that I realized how many other apps were sharing data.
 All my music apps, like SoundCloud and Spotify, used Facebook to login, and all my news outlets were linked to Google accounts.
 I had authorized super sensitive data, like exercise and health information, to be shared with Facebook for over seven years.
 Most terrifying of all is that Facebook was using this data to select ads I **actually clicked on**.
 If the little me living in the year 2000 had seen what I gave away for mere convenience, they would cry.